-1. N-Nitrosodimethylamine ("NDMA") is a potent carcinogen.
+- 1. N-Nitrosodimethylamine ("NDMA") is a potent carcinogen.
 It used to be a chemical biproduct of making rocket fuel in the early 1900s but, today, its only use is to induce tumors in animals as part of laboratory experiments.
 Its only function is to cause cancer.
-It has no business being in a human body.

-2. Zantac (chemically known as ranitidine), the popular antacid medication used by millions of people every day, leads to the production of staggering amounts of NDMA when it is digested by the human body.
+It has no business being in a human body. - 2.
+Zantac (chemically known as ranitidine), the popular antacid medication used by millions of people every day, leads to the production of staggering amounts of NDMA when it is digested by the human body.
 The U.S. Food and Drug Administration's ("FDA") allowable daily limit of NDMA is 92 ng (nanograms) and yet, in a single dose of Zantac, researchers are discovering over 3 million ng.

-3. These recent revelations by independent researchers have caused widespread recalls of Zantac both domestically and internationally, and the FDA is actively investigating the issue, with is preliminary results showing "unacceptable" levels of NDMA.

-4. To be clear, this is not a contamination case-the levels of NDMA that researchers are seeing in Zantac is not the product of some manufacturing error.
-The high levels of NDMA observed in Zantac are a function of the ranitidine molecule and the way it breaks down in the human digestive system.

-5. Plaintiff Allan Mark Blake took Zantac for about 23 years and, as a result, developed bladder cancer.
+- 3. These recent revelations by independent researchers have caused widespread recalls of Zantac both domestically and internationally, and the FDA is actively investigating the issue, with is preliminary results showing "unacceptable" levels of NDMA. - 4.
+To be clear, this is not a contamination case-the levels of NDMA that researchers are seeing in Zantac is not the product of some manufacturing error.
+The high levels of NDMA observed in Zantac are a function of the ranitidine molecule and the way it breaks down in the human digestive system. - 5.
+Plaintiff Carl Williams took Ranitidine from approximately the year 1990 until 2019, for 29 years and, as a result, developed bladder cancer.
 His cancer was caused by NDMA exposure created by the ingestion of Zantac.
-This lawsuit seeks damages against the Defendants for causing his cancer.
+This lawsuit seeks damages against the Defendants for causing her cancer.